DeanoBurrito/northport/README.md

 ![Brown screen of death, triggered manually](https://user-images.githubusercontent.com/12033165/175759524-ed527b91-4390-4d39-8ee4-edbc25a2faf3.png)
 - A graphical update to the kernel panic.

-# Project layout
-Each of sub-projects are in their own folder:
-- `docs/`: documentation for various parts of the project.
-- `initdisk/`: the init ramdisk for the kernel.
-All the files included are stored here.
-- `iso/`: is where the final iso is built, not included in the git repo.
-- `kernel/`: the kernel itself.
-    - `kernel/syscalls/`: each file contains the implementation of a the syscall group of the same name.
-It's done this way as each group will deal with vastly different functionality.
-    - `kernel/arch/`: contains architecture specific code.
-    - the other various folders contain code for a specific subsystem.
-- `misc/`: contains unrelated project files, limine.cfg lives here.
-- `libs/np-xyz/`: contains project files for northport (np) library xyz.
-- `libs/build/`: built libraries are stored here, not included in the git repo for obvious reasons.
-- `userspace/xyz/`: contains project files for a native app called xyz.

-Most sub-projects share a common internal layout:
-- `project_name_here/include/`: header files in here, making installing them later really easy.
-- `project_name_here/build/`: not included in git repo, but where build files are stored.

 # Related Projects
 - [DreamOS64](https://github.com/dreamos82/Dreamos64): a 64-bit OS by one of the northport contributors, [Ivan G](https://github.com/dreamos82).